alexandrainst/danlp/docs/models/sentiment_analysis.md

 The tool Sentida  [(Lauridsen et al. 2019)](https://tidsskrift.dk/lwo/article/view/115711) uses a lexicon based approach to sentiment analysis.
 The tool scores texts with a continuous value.
 There exist both an R version and an implementation in Python.
 In these documentations we evaluate the python version from [sentida](https://github.com/guscode/sentida).

-#### :wrench:Bert Emotion
+#### 🔧 BERT Emotion

 The emotion classifier is developed in a collaboration with Danmarks Radio, which has granted access to a set of social media data.
 The data has been manual annotated first to distinguish between a binary problem of emotion or no emotion, and afterwards tagged with 8 emotions.
 The BERT  [(Devlin et al. 2019)](https://www.aclweb.org/anthology/N19-1423/) emotion model is finetuned on this data using the [Transformers](https://github.com/huggingface/transformers) library from HuggingFace, and it is based on a pretrained  [Danish BERT](https://github.com/botxo/nordic_bert) representations by BotXO .
 The model to classify the eight emotions achieves an accuracy on 0.65 and a macro-f1 on 0.64 on the social media test set from DR's Facebook containing 999 examples.
 We do not have permission to distributing the data.

- Below is a small snippet for getting started using the Bert Emotion model.
+ Below is a small snippet for getting started using the BERT Emotion model.
 Please notice that the BERT model can maximum take 512 tokens as input, however the code allows for overfloating tokens and will therefore not give an error but just a warning.

 ```python
 from danlp.models import load_bert_emotion_model